Wonderful Novels That Bring India to Life

 Anandamath by Bankim Chandra Chattopadhyay

-Bankim Chandra Chattopadhyay wrote “Anandamath,” a novel set during the late 18th century in Bengal.
-The story follows a group of rebels who form a brotherhood to fight against British colonial rule.
+Bankim Chandra Chattopadhyay wrote “Anandamath,” a novel set in late 18th-century Bengal during a time of famine and unrest.
+The story follows a group of sannyasis (monks) who form a rebel brotherhood.
+They fight against the rule of the East India Company.

-The rebels, inspired by their love for the land they call their mother, band together under the guidance of a wise leader.
-The novel also includes the famous hymn “Vande Mataram,” which became a symbol of Indian nationalism.
+These rebels feel inspired by their devotion to their land, which they call Mother India, and unite under a wise leader.
+The novel contains the famous hymn “Vande Mataram,” which became an anthem for Indian nationalism.

 10. 10